 At the induction ceremony, you will receive an official certificate validating your membership directly from the Phi Alpha Theta's International Office along with a year's subscription to The Historian, a distinguished historical quarterly.
 You will then become eligible to apply for prizes, awards, and scholarships available to members only.
 This distinction will also be noted on your transcript.

-For questions specifically about the RU-N chapter, contact Professor Karen Caplan.
+For questions specifically about the RU-N chapter, Iota Kappa, contact Professor Daniel Asen.